doubleslashG/ma-simple-schema/README.md

 	}
 });
 ````
-It is clear that if the country name is 'Italy' then in the major airports array we will find Turin(TRN), Rome(), Milan, Florence, Venice etc. while for 'Germany' we would find Berlin, Munich, Frankfurt etc.
+It is clear that if the country name is 'Italy' then in the major airports array we will find Turin (TRN), Rome (FCO), Milan, Florence, Venice etc. while for 'Germany' we would find Berlin (SXF), Frankfurt (FRA), Munich etc.
 In this sense, the `majorAirports` key is a dependency of `name`, so we can correct the schema definition:
 ````javascript
 CountrySchema = new maSimpleSchema({